Page 2 of 7

 Côte Fleurie Studio220 E. 57th St., nr.
 Third Ave.
 212-688-2227; cotefleuriestudio.com

-This studio’s lush, romantic arrangements incorporate blooms like oversize garden roses, old-fashioned wildflowers, pie-plate dahlias, and fresh fruit.
+This studio’s lush, romantic arrangements incorporate blooms such as oversize garden roses, old-fashioned wildflowers, pie-plate dahlias, and fresh fruit.
 Clients include Hillary Clinton and Queen Noor of Jordan.
 Bouquets from $200; centerpieces from $250.dejuanstroud.com